 - A text can be anything from which you can extract any meaning or information.

-- A text can be a written book, records, journals, newspapers, magazines, ornaments, objects, emails, or transcribed conversations.
+- A text can be a written book, case study, records, journals, newspapers, magazines, ornaments, objects, emails, or transcribed conversations.

-- It also includes analysing events, places, videos, images, or movies to get in-depth knowledge about its creation and purpose.
+- It also includes analysing events, places, videos, images, or movies to get in-depth knowledge about their creation and purpose.

 The word text means the post-structuralist approach to thinking about the development of meaning.